arpita010/arpita010/README.md

 <h1 align="center">Hi 👋, I'm ARPITA MITTAL</h1>
 <h3 align="left">Software Development Engineer with expertise in Full Stack Development</h3>
 <img align="right" alt="Coding" width="300" src="https://gifdb.com/images/high/scrolling-up-green-system-coding-nxt2vg8bl6e4wbo1.gif">

 - 💼 Currently working as a Software Development Engineer at one of India’s leading technology-driven firms.
-In my current role, I am solving large-scale, high-impact engineering challenges, improving system reliability, and driving innovations that serve millions of customers.
-This opportunity has allowed me to work on some of the most complex problems in the industry while continuously growing as an engineer.
+- In my current role, I am solving large-scale, high-impact engineering challenges, improving system reliability, and driving innovations that serve millions of customers.
+- This opportunity has allowed me to work on some of the most complex problems in the industry while continuously growing as an engineer.
-- 🤖 I’m currently working on an **AI-driven project** to bring innovation into software solutions
+- 🤖 Apart from work, I am building an **AI-driven project** to bring innovation into software solutions.
 - 🌱 I’m improving my skills as a **Full Stack Developer**
 - 🏗️ Learning **System Design** to grow as a **Technical Leader** in Software Engineering
 - 💬 Ask me about **Full Stack Development, DSA, and Computer Science Fundamentals**